Are you a job hopper? If so, don’t worry.

 Job 3 – Digital Analyst (2 years) – Built a dashboard reporting system that integrated multiple web properties into one view

 In this example, the person shows that they progressively took on more work and delivered higher-level projects in a short amount of time.

-The title was the same and the job lengths were short, but they showed on their resume that they improved their skills set with each job.
+The title was the same, and the job lengths were short, but they showed on their resume that they improved their skill set with each job.

 Include your results in each bullet point on your resume.